NURSING 7015 - Applied Pharmacology in Nursing

 Learning & Teaching ModesThis course uses mixed modes of delivery.

 Each module corresponds to approximately one week of study.
 Each week you are directed to specific readings and the Study Guide contains interactive activities which are designed to test and consolidate your knowledge and to develop your skills.
 You will be expected to undertake a substantial program of reading.
-Please note that the terms drug, medicine and medications are used synonymously in the readers.
+Please note that the terms drug, medicine and medications are used synonymously.

 To successfully pass Applied Pharmacology in Nursing, you will need to allocate an appropriate amount of time commitment to your study.